 PACE (Program of All-Inclusive Care for the Elderly)

-PACE is the gold standard for fully integrated Medicare + Medicaid + day-center care for seniors age 55+ who can live safely in the community with substantial support.
-Authority is permanent under SSA §§ 1894 and 1934 (NOT 1115-dependent), regulations at 42 CFR Part 460.
-New York operates 10 PACE programs and roughly 10,500 enrollees in 2026.
+PACE is the gold standard for fully integrated Medicare, Medicaid, and day-center care for seniors age 55 or older who can live safely in the community with substantial support.
+Its authority is permanent under Social Security Act §§ 1894 and 1934 (42 USC §§ 1395eee, 1396u-4), not 1115-dependent, and it uses the nursing-facility level-of-care test.
+The state plan directory listed 10 PACE organizations in a July 10, 2026 snapshot.

 What makes PACE different: